mtilson/docker-dokuwiki/README.md

 ## Backup and Restore

-* All data in `/data` folder are periodically backed up to the provided backup Git server repo
+* All data in `/data` folder are periodically backed up to the provided Git backup repo
-* Any time you run a container from [this image](https://hub.docker.com/r/mtilson/dokuwiki/) on any host with configured access to backup Git server repo, DokuWiki data from the backup repo will be synced with the container's `/data` volume and host's `$PERSISTENT_DIR/data` folder.
+* Any time you run a container from [this image](https://hub.docker.com/r/mtilson/dokuwiki/) on any host with configured access to Git backup repo, DokuWiki data from the repo will be synced with the container's `/data` volume and host's `$PERSISTENT_DIR/data` folder.
 Use `deploy.sh` script and the above *Installation* section to prepare host

 ## License